JackBro/imm_engine/bat_tool/README.txt

 1.bat:
-The compile option see bat_tool\1.bat
+The compile options see bat_tool\1.bat
-Modify the bat file according to your situation.
+Modify the bat file according to your include/lib path.
 "Ashlotte" is my project's nickname.

 Setting the Path and Environment Variables for Command-Line Builds